-profit margin is almost exclusively underwriting income, although investment income would traditionally make up approximately half of the industry's profit.
-By fulfilling its risk transfer function, the P&C insurance industry contributes significantly to Alberta's competitiveness and prosperity.
+industry's profit margin is almost exclusively underwriting income, although investment income would traditionally make up approximately half of the industry's profit.
+By fulfilling its risk transfer function, the P&C insurance industry contributes significantly to Canada's competitiveness and prosperity.
 The industry offers a relatively high remuneration to its very productive and diverse workforce, while contributing a substantial amount in taxes to municipal, provincial and federal governments.
 In addition to the direct economic contribution of the P&C insurance industry, there are also indirect and induced impacts.1 Indirect impact captures the upstream supply chain activity of intermediate inputs to the industry.
 The induced impact captures economic activity attributable to the wages of workers in the industry and its supply chain.
 Investment in Government Bonds The P&C insurance industry invests heavily in government bonds that supports Canada's economy.
 In 2022, the P&C insurance industry held a total of almost \$39 billion in federal, provincial, municipal, public authority and school bonds.
 This level of investment in government bonds in 2022 was marginally higher than the \$34 billion in 2018.
 1 Statistics Canada.
 (2009).
 User's Guide to the Canadian Input-Output Model.
 Chapter 4: Employment Contributions

-Jobs Across Alberta, P&C insurers directly employed 6,000 workers in 2022.
-Including brokerages, which act as expert advisors to address consumer insurance needs, the industry's direct contribution to the employment market reached almost 17,000 workers.2 The broad P&C insurance industry is responsible for substantially more jobs than just its direct employees.
+Jobs Across Canada, P&C insurers directly employed 70,000 workers in 2022.
+Including brokerages, which act as expert advisors to address consumer insurance needs, the industry's direct contribution to the employment market reached almost 145,000 workers.2 The broad P&C insurance industry is responsible for substantially more jobs than just its direct employees.
 These indirect and induced jobs include occupations in a wide variety of areas such as legal services, accounting, telecommunications, data processing and motor vehicle repair services.
-Accounting for the indirect jobs resulting from supply chain activity and induced jobs generated through employees spending their earnings, an additional 15,000 jobs were created in 2022, which brought the total employment attributable to the P&C insurance industry up to 32,000 workers.
+Accounting for the indirect jobs resulting from supply chain activity and induced jobs generated through employees re-spending their earnings, an additional 152,000 jobs were created in 2022, which brought the total employment attributable to the P&C insurance industry up to 297,000 workers.

-Labour Income The insurance industry is not only a major source of employment for Alberta, it also supports high-quality, high-paying jobs.
-In 2022, workers at L&H and P&C insurance carriers made, an average of \$53 per hour, and workers at L&H and P&C insurance brokerages earned an average of \$46 per hour.
-These average hourly wages were marginally more per hour than Alberta's average employee at \$45 per hour (Exhibit 2).
-In 2022, Alberta's P&C insurance industry employees at carriers and brokerages earned a little more than \$1 billion.
-Accounting for the indirect jobs generated through the supply chain impacts and multiplier effect of employees re-spending their earnings, an additional \$1 billion in compensation was added, which brought the total labour income to over \$2 billion.
+Labour Income The insurance industry is not only a major source of employment in Canada, it also supports high-quality, high-paying jobs.
+In 2022, workers at L&H and P&C insurance carriers made an average of \$59 per hour, and workers at L&H and P&C insurance brokerages earned an average of \$52 per hour.
+These average hourly wages were significantly more per hour than Canada's average employee at \$44 per hour (Exhibit 2).
+In 2022, Canada's P&C insurance industry employees at carriers and brokerages earned \$12 billion.
+Accounting for the indirect jobs generated through the supply chain impacts and the multiplier effect of employees re-spending their earnings, added an additional \$9 billion in compensation, which brought the total labour income to a little more than \$21 billion.
 The multiplier effect refers to the effect on the national income and product of an exogenous increase in demand.
 The investment of the P&C insurance industry leads to increased demand and consumption in other parts of the Canadian economy.